-Associate Conductor of Coro Gulbenkian, with which he has collaborated since 1976, Jorge Matta holds a PhD in Historical Musicology from the Universidade Nova de Lisboa, where he teaches in the Department of Musical Sciences.
+Associate Conductor of Coro Gulbenkian, with which he has collaborated since 1976, Jorge Matta holds a PhD in Historical Musicology from the Universidade Nova de Lisboa, where he taught in the Department of Musical Sciences.

 An investigator, publisher and performer, he has been responsible for three hundred modern premieres of vocal and instrumental works by Portuguese composers and has given world premieres of works by Constance Capdeville, Jorge Peixinho, Fernando Lopes-Graça, Filipe Pires and Miguel Azguime.
 As an author and performer, he has also recorded series of TV programs such as “Música de Corte no Palácio da Ajuda” (1986), “Tempos da Música” (1988) and “Percursos da Música Portuguesa” (2008).

 Jorge Matta participated in major music festivals in Portugal and abroad, and has conducted the Orquestra Gulbenkian, Orquestra Metropolitana de Lisboa, Orquestra Sinfónica da RDP (Portuguese radio), Orquestra de Câmara de Macau, Orquestra de Câmara de Lisboa, Orquestra do Norte, Filarmonica das Beiras, Collegium Instrumentale de Bruges, Bavarian Radio Choir and the Boston Arts Academy Choirs.